UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 **Question 2**
-If our train error and our test error are both high and relatively similar in value, is our model overfitting or underfitting?
+If our train accuracy and our test accuracy are both low and relatively similar in value, is our model overfitting or underfitting?

 <choice id="2" >

 <opt text="Overfitting"  >

-Since our train error is still quite high, this would not be overfitting.
+Since our train accuracy is still quite low, this would not be overfitting.

 </opt>